Step back in time with fascinating old images of Dunfermline, in Fife, Scotland.

 A great collection of photos showing the town’s people and places through the ages.

-A nice collection of photos uploaded in 2013.
+A nice collection of photos uploaded to YouTube in 2013.
 Shows different locations around town over recent decades.

 “The Dunfermline Children’s Gala in 1951”